bigbluebutton/bigbluebutton.github.io/_posts/2016-12-08-green-light.md

 # docker run -d -p 5000:80 --restart=unless-stopped -v $(pwd)/db/production:/usr/src/app/db/production -v $(pwd)/assets:/usr/src/app/public/system --env-file env --name greenlight bigbluebutton/greenlight
 ~~~

+## Setting a prefered client

+A BigBlueButton server has two seperate clients that a user can use, these are the Flash and HTML5 clients.
+If your server isn't running the HTML5 client, GreenLight will automatically join all users using the Flash client.

+If you've setup the HTML5 client on your server, you can control which client GreenLight will default to.
+If you set `USE_HTML5_BY_DEFAULT` to `true` in the `.env` file, all **non-authenticated users** will join using the HTML5 client by default (instead of the Flash client).

+The way GreenLight selects a client for **authenticated users** is different.
+If a user is authenticated, they will have the ability to switch their prefered client in their preferences (provided HTML5 is configured on the server).
+This means that users who have logged in have full control over which client they use and can switch between them.

+It is also worth noting that if the user is on a mobile device, GreenLight will automatically use the HTML5 client, since the Flash client does not work on mobile devices.
+If a user attempts to join a server that isn't running the HTML5 client using a mobile device, GreenLight will display a message letting them know they are unable to join because the BigBlueButton server doesn't support the HTML5 client.

 ## Disabling guest access